 The blood sample is taken from a vein in your arm.
 An elastic band is wrapped around your upper arm.
 It may feel tight.
 You may feel nothing at all from the needle, or you may feel a quick sting or pinch.

 There is very little chance of a problem from having a blood sample taken from a vein.

 Results are usually available within 24 hours.

-The values listed here are for adult cholesterol levels.
-Desirable cholesterol and triglyceride levels are slightly different for children and teens.
+For children and teens, test results are slightly different than for adults.
 For more information, see Cholesterol in Children and Teens.

 What Affects the Test